kwonus/Quelle/Quelle-AVX.md

 This expands to:

-search.exact = 1  search.span = 8 ; nationality ; eternal
+search.exact = 1  search.span = 8 ; nation ; eternal

 There are several restrictions on macro definitions:

 1. Macro definition must represent a valid Quelle statements:
    - The syntax is verified prior to saving the statement label.
-2. Macro definitions also exlude and output directives
+2. Macro definitions exclude output directives
-   - Any portion of the statement that contains > is incompatible with a macro defition
+   - Any portion of the statement that contains > is incompatible with a macro definition
+3. Macro definitions exclude print directives
+   - Any portion of the statement that contains [ ] is incompatible with a macro definition
-3. The statement cannot contain explicit actions:
+4. The statement cannot contain explicit actions:
    - Only implicit actions are permitted in a labelled statement.

-Finally, any macros referenced within a macro definition is expanded prior to the definition.
+Finally, any macros referenced within a macro definition are expanded prior to the definition.
 Therefore redefining a macro after it is utilized in a subsequent macro definition has no effect after it has already been referenced/expanded.
 We call this macro-determinism.

 Two additional explicit commands exist whereby a macro can be manipulated.
 We saw above how they can be defined and referenced.
 There are two additional ways commands that operate on macros: expansion and deletion.
 In the last macro definition above where we created  $another-macro, the user could preview an expansion by issuing this command: